Azure-Samples/openai/End_to_end_Solutions/GithubQueryBotDemo/README.md

 			- (and maybe ignore that pop up for future)
 - then you will see the ports will populate in dev tunnels as the apps get started with aspire
 - check out webfrontend
-- check out AspireApp1.ApiService swagger
+- check out GithubRepoAssistant.ApiService swagger
 - checkout teams
 	- just **ignore** the prefix http://localhost:5130/ from dashboard if you wanna directly click on endpoint below
 	- or go to webfrontend click on the teams page - sync it with url in launchSettings.json